maksymovchynnikov/SensCalc/README.md

 ## To be added soon

-HNL dipole portal, inelastic dark matter
+* New models to be included: HNL dipole portal, inelastic dark matter (decay and scattering signatures), elastic dark matter (scattering signatures).
+* A SensCalc based simulator producing detailed HEPMC-output for events.
+* New facilities and experiments: ESS, MicroBooNE/MiniBooNE.